gitextensions/GitExtensionsDoc/source/settings.rst

         .. setting:: Code font

-          Change the font used for the display of file contents.
+          The font used for the display of file contents.

         .. setting:: Application font
           :id: app-font

-          Change the font used on Git Extensions windows and dialogs.
+          The font used on Git Extensions windows and dialogs.

         .. setting:: Commit font

-          Change the font used for entering a commit message in the Commit dialog.
+          The font used for entering a commit message in the Commit dialog.

+        .. setting:: Monospace font

+          The font used for the commit id in the revision graph.

   .. settingspage:: Revision Links